DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 upstream        git://github.com/capital-nature-ingest.git (push)
 ```

-Once you've pushed your code, your code is on GitHub, but it is not yet a part of the main project.
-For that to happen, a pull request needs to be submitted on GitHub.
+Once you've pushed your code, your code is on your GitHub rep and is not yet a part of the main project.
+For that to happen, a **Pull Request (PR)** needs to be submitted on GitHub.

 #### Reviewing your Code and Submitting a Pull Request
-When you’re ready to ask for a code review, file a pull request.
+When you’re ready to ask for a code review, file a Pull Request.

 A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the master version.